Choose another writer in this calendar:

 From 1923 to 1924 Cain was Professor of Journalism at St. John's College, Annapolis.
 After two semesters Cain lost his job in a dispute with the president of St. John's.
 In addition, his marriage came apart and he was confined for a period to a tuberculosis sanatorium in Sabillasville, Maryland.
 In 1924 he became the editorial writer for the New York World under Walter Lippmann (1889-1974).
 Cain conducted a column which formed the basis for Our Government (1930), a sharp analysis of the American policy.

 In 1928 H.L.
-Mencken, Cain's mentor and friend, whom he met while working for the Baltimore American, published in American Mercury his story 'Pastorale'.
+Mencken, Cain's mentor and friend, whom he had first met as a young reporter at the Baltimore Sun, published in American Mercury his story 'Pastorale'.
 Menken called Cain "the most competent writer the country ever produced".
 Following the end of the New York World, where Cain wrote acclaimed editorials, he joined in 1931 New Yorker staff.
 However, he found the environment uncongenial and moved to Hollywood after Paramount Studios offered him $400 a week, compared to the $200 he made at the New Yorker. "... there was a bit of a gap between what went on in his mind and what came out of his mouth," Cain said of Harold Ross, the editor and founder of the magazine.
 B.A.
 Bergman, who worked for the Hearst syndicate, hired him to write a regular column for $85-a-week, but Hearst did not like Cain and forced Bergman to discontinue the column.
 Virtually it meant that his career as a journalist came to a halt.
 It was not until his 80s, when Cain started writing articles again for The Washington Post.

 From 1932 to 1947 Cain lived in Southern California writing for films, although his original contract at Paramount lasted only six months.
 In Hollywood Cain was never hailed as a great screenwriter but he was know for his wickedly sharp ear for dialogue.
-Raymond Chandler called him "a Proust in greasy overalls".
-His short stories were published in such magazines as the American Mercury, Redbook, Esquire, and Ladies' Home Journal.
+Raymond Chandler, who loathed his writing, said that he is "a Proust in greasy overalls, a dirty little boy with a piece of chalk and a board fence and nobody looking . . .
+Do I, for God's sake sound like that?"
+(A Reader's Book of Days: True Tales from the Lives and Works of Writers for Every Day of the Year by Tom Nissley, 2014, p.
+333) His short stories were published in such magazines as the American Mercury, Redbook, Esquire, and Ladies' Home Journal.
 Several of these pieces were collected in The Baby in the Icebox (1981).

 Cain secured writing credit only on three films.
 His most important works, including The Postman Always Rings Twice, were adapted for the screen by other writers.
 Cain's style was sparse, and he believed that it was the way novels should be written at the time of the Depression.
 Disgusted by Hollywood's treatment of writers, he launched a campaign with the left wing of the Screen Writers Guild to set up American Authors' Authority to protect the copyrights of all writers and to seek better deals with the studios.
 Though Cain had been little interested in social criticism, at least in his novels, this society was denounced as a bureaucratic and Stalinist threat by James T. Farrell, who had been active in the Trotskyist movement.